lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/custom-layer.md

 # Camadas Personalizadas

-One factor behind deep learning's success is the availability of a wide range of layers that can be composed in creative ways to design architectures suitable for a wide variety of tasks.
-For instance, researchers have invented layers specifically for handling images, text, looping over sequential data, and performing dynamic programming.
-Sooner or later, you will encounter or invent a layer that does not exist yet in the deep learning framework.
-In these cases, you must build a custom layer.
-In this section, we show you how.

 Um fator por trás do sucesso do *Deep Learning* é a disponibilidade de uma ampla gama de camadas que pode ser composto de maneiras criativas